tap349/tap349.github.io/_posts/2019-07-30-react-native-onesignal-proxy.md

   output file: _iOS_SDK/OneSignalSDK/Framework/OneSignal.framework/OneSignal_ -
   (it's a symlink which points to a static library).

-  you may check all required architectures are present in a static library:
+  use `lipo` to check a static library contains all required architectures:

   ```sh
   $ lipo -archs OneSignal